Preparation for Accepted International Visiting Students

 Below is a map showing the location of Bondurant Hall and the visitor parking deck.
 Click to see full map.

 If you are coming by car, the best place to park is in the Dogwood Parking Deck on Manning Avenue (section F18 on the map).
-The cost is $1.25 per hour.
-It is possible to get a parking pass for the University, and we can help you set this up upon your arrival.
+The cost is $1.50 per hour, with a maximum daily cost of $10.00.
 Chapel hill also has a free bus and park-and-ride system that you can use.

-If you are a US citizen, you will need to provide a copy of your health insurance card and fill out the Health Insurance Verification Form.
-If you are not a US citizen, UNC requires you to purchase Health Insurance through the university, and the cost is approximately $40 a month.
+If you are a US citizen, you will need to provide a copy of your health insurance card and details of your insurance plan.

-If you need an immunization we will set up an appointment with UNC Campus Health.
+If you need an immunization, the Office of International Activities will set up an appointment with UNC Campus Health.
 Students will typically go for an appointment on the first day of their elective after our meeting.
-A PPD skin test costs about $10.
+All students are required to have TB PPD skin tests completed in the United States; no outside TB vaccinations will be accepted.
+A PPD skin test costs about $15.
 Students are responsible for any fees assessed for immunizations completed at Campus Health.
-A bill will be sent to our office a few days after the immunization, and students will be notified that they need to make the payment.
+A bill will be sent to our office a few days after the immunization, and students will be notified that they need to make the payment before leaving UNC.

 OSHA and HIPAA training